3.06.00 - Forest operations in difficult terrain

 Call for Articles

-Forest Operations on Sloping Land: Operating, Environmental and Safety Constraints
+Forest Operations under Challenging Conditions: Operating, Environmental and Safety Constraints

 Guest Editors: Prof. Dr. Raffaele Cavalli, Department of Land, Environment, Agriculture and Forestry TESAF, University of Padova, Padova, Italy